DeanJain/ArunaadFoods/content/products/Potato.md

 draft: false

 # meta description
-description : "Potato is rich in vitamin c which acts as antioxidants and use of sendha namak (rock salt) makes it healthy and suitable for fasting."
+description : "Potato is rich in vitamin C which acts as antioxidants and use of sendha namak makes it healthy and suitable for fasting."

 # product Price
 price: ""